jvp-ux/learnjunipa/src/pages/documentation/how-to-record-a-significant-event.md

 ![Significant Event Categories ](/img/significant-event-categories.png "Significant Event Categories")

->The application and grading of student events is the responsibility of each school.
+>The process of grading a severity level to each event rests with the school.

 <a id="record-significant-event"></a>